pangers/Intelligence-iOS-Framework/README.md

 The 'login' method can return the following additional errors:

-* RequestError.AuthenticationFailedError: There was an issue that occurred during login, could be due to incorrect credentials.
+* IdentityError.LoginFailed: There was an issue that occurred during login, could be due to incorrect credentials.

-This error will be wrapped within an NSError using as domain RequestError.domain.

 #### Logout ####